Jan Marini Benzoyl Peroxide 10% Review

 Review

-Slightly moisturizing: Jan Marini Benzoyl Peroxide 10% has a moisturizing rating of 1.8 out of 10.
+According to CreamScan analysis, Jan Marini Benzoyl Peroxide 10% is slightly moisturizing, with a moisturizing rating of 1.8 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a moderate humectancy of 3.5 out of 10, primarily due to the high content of Glycerin (est. ≈2.0%).